vlad-oles/dgh/README.md

 dgh.ub(X, Y)
 ```

-Increasing the budget of Frank-Wolfe algorithm iterations, and thus the number of restarts, allocated for the search (the default budget is 100):
+Increasing the budget of Frank-Wolfe iterations, and thus the number of restarts, allocated for the search (the default budget is 100):

 ```d = dgh.ub(X, Y, iter_budget=1000)```